jvvtt/a2gMeasurements/docs/MeasurementSystem.md

 In order to automatize the connections between both host computers, the chosen router has been configured so that the IP addressing of the DHCP server assigns always the same IP address to the host computers (Manifold and Raspberry) identified by their MAC addresses.

-The address assign by the DHCP server are shown in the following table:
+The address assignment by the DHCP server is shown in the following table:

 <div class="center-table" markdown>
 | MAC Address | Static IP address asigned |